sga-noud/adaptive-mushroom/README.md

 The navigation menu will start working once you add more views.
 Remember to edit the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`, editable through the `Raw configuration editor`) to suit your view names and icons.

+## Questions and comments
+Feel free to comment or share your adaptive mushroom dashboard with me on the [HA community forum](https://community.home-assistant.io/t/adaptive-mushroom/640308).

 ## ToDo's
 - [ ] Add more screenshots
 - [X] Add links to dependencies